-Insurer participation in Oklahoma’s exchange has been steadily growing over the last few years, from one insurer in 2017 and 2018 to six in 2021.
-Oklahoma has three new exchange insurers as of 2021: Oscar, UnitedHealthcare, and CommunityCare HMO (CommunityCare already offers coverage in Oklahoma outside the exchange; their plans will be newly available in the exchange for 2021).
-They join the three existing insurers, bringing Oklahoma’s exchange to a fairly robust insurer participation level.
+Insurer participation in Oklahoma’s exchange has been steadily growing over the last few years, from one insurer in 2017 and 2018 to six in 2021 — with another insurer planning to join the state’s marketplace as of 2022.
+Oklahoma has three new exchange insurers as of 2021: Oscar, UnitedHealthcare, and CommunityCare HMO (CommunityCare already offered coverage in Oklahoma outside the exchange; their plans became available in the exchange for 2021).
+They joined the three existing insurers, bringing Oklahoma’s exchange to a fairly robust insurer participation level.

 In addition to Oklahoma, South Carolina, Wyoming, Alaska, Delaware, Iowa, Mississippi, and Nebraska each had just a single insurer participating in the exchange for 2018.
 But Iowa, South Carolina, and Oklahoma each gained another exchange insurer in 2019.
-And for 2020, Alaska, Mississippi, and Nebraska gained additional insurers, leaving only Wyoming and Delaware with just a single insurer offering plans in the exchange.
+And for 2020, Alaska, Mississippi, and Nebraska gained additional insurers, and for 2021, Wyoming gained a second insurer.
+Delaware is the only state that continues to have just one insurer offering plans in its marketplace as of 2021.

 2021 rates and plans: overall rates are virtually unchanged; three new insurers offer exchange plans

-Oklahoma will have three new insurers participating in its exchange for 2021.
-For the existing insurers that offer plans in 2020, overall average premiums in 2021 are likely to be very similar to what they were in 2020.
-Blue Cross Blue Shield of Oklahoma has the bulk of the market share, and they filed overall rates for 2021 that are unchanged from 2020.
-Oklahoma’s insurers proposed the following average rate changes for 2021:
+Oklahoma gained three new insurers in its exchange for 2021.
+For the existing insurers that offered plans in 2020, overall average premiums in 2021 are very similar to what they were in 2020.
+Blue Cross Blue Shield of Oklahoma had the bulk of the market share, and their overall rates for 2021 were essentially unchanged from 2020.
+Oklahoma’s insurers implement the following average rate changes for 2021:

-- Medica: 5.27 percent decrease (following a decrease of more than 9 percent in 2020).
-According to Medica’s filing in SERFF, they had 4,383 members in Oklahoma in 2020 (note that another part of the filing indicates that they have 9,595 policy holders).
+- Medica: 5.27% decrease (following a decrease of more than 9% in 2020).
+According to Medica’s filing in SERFF, they had 4,383 members in Oklahoma in 2020 (note that another part of the filing indicated that they have 9,595 policyholders).

-- BCBSOK: No proposed rate change according to SERFF (ie, 0 percent), but HealthCare.gov’s rate review page indicates a proposed 0.5 percent average decrease.
+- BCBSOK: No rate change according to SERFF (ie, 0 percent; details in SERFF filing OKAC-132407081), but HealthCare.gov’s rate review page indicates a 0.5% average decrease.
 According to BCBSOK’s filing In SERFF, they had 100,605 policyholders in Oklahoma in 2020.

-- Bright Health: 1.4 percent increase (note that another section of the filing indicates 1.84 percent).
-Bright Health has 7,370 members (another section of the filing indicates that there are 9,343 members)
+- Bright Health: 1.84% increase.
+Bright Health has 7,370 members (another section of the filing indicated that there are 9,343 members)